 Fellows receive training, a shared office, and a $5,000 honorarium for the academic year.
 Fellows may jointly hold the honorarium with most research, teaching, and dissertation fellowships at Yale and outside appointments.

-The Poorvu Center accepts applications each spring with a deadline of the first Friday in April.
-The 2021 deadline is April 2, 2021.
+The Poorvu Center accepts applications each spring.
+The 2021 deadline is March 26, 2021.